 The first few months she’d have one commission per month and by the end of the year she was averaging two.
 The next year we raised the price to $30.00 and she still averaged about 1 or 2 a month.

 When we bought our home our oldest was 6 and our youngest was 4.
-The six year old started getting invited to birthday parties and of course that means presents to buy.
+The six year old started getting invited to birthday parties and of course that meant presents to buy.
 That was a problem.

 Our solution was to get the kids a paper route.
 They would do the papers 2 days a week around our neighborhood.
 They had about 52 papers.
 At first we split the money 70/30 and when the youngest started school we went 50/50.

 Not only did they have money for presents and other things like school events they were able to save up for their future selves too.
 This was also a great opportunity for family time.
-Sometimes me and Honnee would go out and do the papers on our own.
+Sometimes Hunnee and I would go out and do the papers on our own.
 After all, it only took us 15 minutes.
 It took almost 2 hours with the kids.
 But it was worth it.

 As the months went by we massaged and reconfigured our budget.
 We were reworking our budget every three months.